Beliavsky/Fortran-code-on-GitHub/README.md

 [Advanced LOwer Hybrid Antenna (ALOHA)](https://github.com/jhillairet/ALOHA): coupling code for Lower Hybrid Current Drive antennas facing tokamak magnetized fusion plasma, by Julien Hillairet.
 This coupling code is based on the linear coupling theory.

+[Angular Momentum model Of Relativistic Electron beam transport (AMoRE)](https://github.com/michaeltouati/AMoRE): code parallelized using OpenMP for fast simulations of laser-generated relativistic electron beam transport in solid or dense plasma targets, by Michaël J. Touati.
+It computes the two first angular moments of the relativistic Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation completed with the Minerbo maximum angular entropy closure and coupled with target Magneto-Hydrodynamic equations considering time scales during which the return current has already set up.

 [Bose-Einstein_Condensates](https://github.com/brito-leonardo/Bose-Einstein_Condensates): solve Bose-Einstein condensates problems and related algebraic problems in quantum mechanics, with Fortran 90 and Python 3 languages, by brito-leonardo

 [Cartesian-coordinate Oblique-boundary Particles and Thermals In Cell (COPTIC)](https://github.com/ihutch/COPTIC):  moves particles in three dimensions of space and time (6